cs5450/cs5450.github.io/installing-course-vm.md

 <h3 id="toc_2"><a name="Troubleshooting"></a>Troubleshooting</h3>
 In this section, we briefly go over common problems with VirtualBox and Ubuntu.
 <ul>
+	<li>If you're VM can't connect to the Internet but your host PC can, just restart the VM.
+It is common for the VM to have trouble connecting if you leave it open when you put your laptop to sleep, etc.  Simply rebooting the VM usually reconnects to the network.
-	<li>In the “Settings” menu, if there is a sign at the bottom of the window that reads “non-optimal”, it means you have chosen a wrong setting.
+	<li>In the "Settings" menu, if there is a sign at the bottom of the window that reads "non-optimal", it means you have chosen a wrong setting.
 Hover your mouse over the warning message to get the details.</li>
 	<li>The error “Failed to install NtCreateSection monitor” on Windows can be due to a known bug.
 Try downloading the <a href="https://forums.virtualbox.org/viewtopic.php?f=6&amp;t=62615">test build here</a>.</li>
 	<li>Error “VT-x features locked or unavailable in MSR”: You need to enable Virtualization for your laptop.
 If you don’t do this, Ubuntu won’t be able to take advantage of all your CPU power.
 Usually virtualization is disabled by default on PC laptops and enabled by default on Mac laptops.
 Here is how to enable it on Windows:
 <ol>